microsoft/pxt/docs/writing-docs/tutorials.md

 ### ~

-## In context tutorials

-In context tutorials are micro-tutorials that run within your current program.
-They need to be enabled separately.
-The format is the same as other tutorials.

-* (editor maintainer) add a ``recipes: true`` entry in the ``appTheme`` section of your ``pxtarget.json`` editor
-* add a ``/docs/recipes.md`` file that contains the gallery of micro-tutorials

-In order to select the proper language (blocks vs JavaScript vs Python), you should add a ``"editor": "js"`` entry for JavaScript tutorials and ``"editor": "py"`` entry for Python tutorials to each code card.

 ## Tutorial format

 The tutorial markdown has a format that the guides the tutorial runner in making a sequence of interactions.
 A tutorial has a flow model that is either a simple set of steps or groups of steps placed into activity sections.
 The tutorial author chooses which type of flow to use by setting a metadata option.